 Environmental impact of gaming products and services

-Our Centre for Environment and Sustainability Practitioner Doctorate Student (PDS) programme gives its multi-disciplinary doctoral researchers a unique opportunity to develop and apply the latest thinking in sustainability research through specialist partnerships between outside organisations and the University.
+Our Centre for Environment and Sustainability's Practitioner Doctorate in Sustainability programme gives its multi-disciplinary doctoral researchers a unique opportunity to develop and apply the latest thinking in sustainability research through specialist partnerships between outside organisations and the University.

-The unique CES PDS programme enables UK students to conduct their Doctoral research in sustainability to PhD (or EngD) level directly linked to, and embedded in, our PDS Partnering Organisation (PO) Sony Interactive Entertainment Europe.
+The unique Practitioner Doctorate in Sustainability programme enables UK students to conduct their doctoral research in sustainability to PhD (or EngD) level directly linked to, and embedded in, our partnering organisation Sony Interactive Entertainment.

-Recognised as a global leader in interactive and digital entertainment, Sony Interactive Entertainment* (SIE) is responsible for the PlayStation®’s brand and family of products and services.
+Recognised as a global leader in interactive and digital entertainment, Sony Interactive Entertainment is responsible for the PlayStation®’s brand and family of products and services.
 PlayStation has delivered innovation to the market since the launch of the original PlayStation in Japan in 1994.
-As the company grows and evolves, we seek to create impact beyond gaming, inspire social change, and help preserve the planet for generations to come.
-SIE is now developing an exciting new multi-disciplinary Environment, Social and Governance team to help the company address its broader environmental and CSR impacts.
-Our purpose is to:
+As the company grows and evolves, they seek to create impact beyond gaming, inspire social change, and help preserve the planet for generations to come.
+It is now developing an exciting new multi-disciplinary environment, social and governance team to help the company address its broader environmental and CSR impacts.

 - Forge a path ahead on ESG, and not just follow the crowd

 - Do the right things and do them well.

 The carbon footprint of gaming

 The carbon footprint of gaming products and services is rapidly changing as technology becomes more energy efficient and as gaming habits change.
 For example, the energy intensity to transmit data through the internet transmission network is estimated to have halved every two years from the year 2000, while the energy use of PlayStation 4 was reduced by over 40 per cent from launch to date.